-118. The Bank has a related party relationship with Kaupskil ehf., Kaupthing Bank hf., the Bank's associates, the Board of Directors of Arion banki hf., the key management personnel of the Bank and close family members of individuals referred to above.
+118. The Bank has a related party relationship with Kaupskil ehf., Kaupthing Bank, the Bank's associates, the Board of Directors of Arion Bank, the key management personnel of the Bank and close family members of individuals referred to above.
 Loans to related parties are reported in the Consolidated Statement of Financial Position.